mvolkmann/blog/src/htmx.md

 No client-side hydration of JavaScript code is needed.
 Browsers are very efficient at updating the DOM from strings of HTML.

-Developers perceive app development to be easier because all the logic is in one place ... on the server.
-Only minimal thought needs to be given to client-side logic.

-Unlike endpoints that return JSON data, endpoints that return HTML do not require versioning.
-This is because the browser does not need to interpret the meaning of the HTML being returned.
-It just needs to render it.

 The htmx library is implemented in JavaScript, not TypeScript, in a single source file.
 There are plans to add JSDoc TypeScript type definitions for better code editor support.

+## Simplified Client-side

+Using endpoints that return HTML instead of JSON removes the need for many things including:

+- versioning

+  This is unnecessary because the browser does not need to interpret the meaning of the HTML being returned.
+  It just needs to render it.

+- client-side routing

+  This is unnecessary because page updates and transitions are handled by HTTP requests triggered on elements described in the HTML returned by the server.

+- managing client-side data models

+  This is unnecessary because all the data remains only on the server.

+- nearly all client-side logic

+  This is mostly unnecessary because the logic is embedded in the HTML elements returned by the server.

 ## History and Future